OFI Crete F.C.: Debut in the 1st League (1968–1971)

 OFI's debut in the national 1st division was very difficult.
 "Omilos" ended the first round in 15th position.
-It was a very difficult task to remain in the league.
+It was a difficult task to remain in the league.
 However, in the 2nd round the Cretans played magnificently and finally finished in 12th place.
 In the next season OFI had already gained the experience of playing in the top league of Greek football.
 The "Snakes" finished in 13th place, but the strange thing was that OFI remained unbeaten in almost all of their home games in Heraklion.
 Only two teams managed to survive and leave Crete with an away win.
 Thus, even if OFI was not a feared opponent, all the other teams were anxious when taking the trip to the island of Crete.

 1970–71 was the worst season the team from Heraklion ever had in the 1st Division.
-OFI ended in 17th position and was relegated for the last time in their history to the 2nd division.
+OFI ended in 17th position and were relegated for the last time in their history to the 2nd division.
 The whole season was a tragedy for the Cretans.
 OFI had to meet "old friends" from the 2nd division again and start battling again in order to be promoted for a second time.

 Back to the 2nd League (1971–1976)

 OFI had been relegated again, but this time the 2nd division had changed entirely.
 After all, the championship had been more officially organized and opponents were tougher than before.

 OFI spent another 5 seasons in the 2nd division, from 1971–72 to 1975–76.
 During the first season, the team was continually in 1st place.

 However, at the end of the season, OFI's good performances deteriorated and they finally finished 4th.
 In 1972–73 the management decided on a complete overhaul of the squad.
 In these circumstances, the 13th position OFI achieved was predictable, yet a new era of the stars of OFI had just begun.
 In the next season OFI finished 6th and in 1974–75 they finished 5th.
 In the next season the league was divided again into two groups, each of 20 teams.
 The champions of each group would be promoted directly to the First National Division.
 OFI couldn't afford to miss this chance.

 Everything started perfectly for "Omilos" in 1975–76.
 They finished 1st at the end of the first round with a huge lead over the runners-up and then finished the season as champions.
 The whole island of Crete was celebrating the promotion of OFI to the 1st division.
-Up to the present, (2007), OFI have never been relegated again.